Know What You Buy & Get To Know Eli. J

-Working with gemstones since the start, I started venturing into baroque pearls and jadeite more a few years ago, putting countless hours into learning more especially about jade, not just through books and the internet, but also by going overseas to the sources, to learn, ask questions and study.
+Working with gemstones since the start, I started venturing into baroque pearls and jadeite more in 2017, putting countless hours into learning more especially about jade, not just through books and the internet, but also by going overseas to the sources, to learn, ask questions and study.
 (I ONLY use Burmese Type A jadeite jade on both my accounts.)

 I believe jade is something you understand better not just through looking at pictures, but by touching and scrutinizing it yourself.
 I don’t claim to know everything, as there is still so much to learn.
 I run a small business here, your trust is important, and I am serious about never losing that trust because of misinterpretation about the quality or authenticity of my materials.

 In fact, you can put your minds at ease, as with every new batch of jade, I send one or two pieces in for certification at NGI.
 I have been doing this since I started getting custom-cut or new batches of jade.